NDedu/rust_project/README.md

 # rust_project
-Project made to learn rust
+Project made to learn rust, don't be to harsh on the design.